Asian markets wobble as US, China trade jibes over trade

-BANGKOK (AP) — Asian shares wobbled Monday after U.S. and Chinese officials traded jibes in their widening clash over trade and technology.
+BANGKOK (AP) — Shares wobbled Monday after U.S. and Chinese officials traded jibes in their widening clash over trade and technology.

-South Korea's Kospi rose 1% to 2,062.07 after reports said Samsung Electronics' Chairman Lee Jae-yong invited the giant's top executives to discuss concentrating the company's strategy on its core businesses as it weathers slowing demand for computer chips and smartphones and the repercussions of the trade conflict between Beijing and Washington.
+South Korea's Kospi rose 1.3% to 2,067.85 after Samsung Electronics' Vice Chairman Lee Jae-yong met with top executives of the company to discuss strategy as it weathers slowing demand for computer chips and smartphones and the repercussions of the trade conflict between Beijing and Washington.

+"In this rapidly changing environment, we need to keep our unwavering focus on long-term, fundamental leadership in technology," Lee said in a statement provided by the company.

-India's Sensex rose 0.5% to 39,912.03, while shares fell in Taiwan and Singapore.
+India's Sensex rose 0.8% to 40,031.29.
+Shares were flat Taiwan and rose in Singapore.
 Markets in Indonesia, Malaysia and Thailand were closed.

 A private survey, the Caixin manufacturing purchasing managers' index, or PMI, held steady at 50.2 in May.
-But business confidence slipped to the lowest level since the series began in April 2012.
+But business confidence in the report issued Monday slipped to the lowest level since the series began in April 2012.
 The official manufacturing PMI, issued Friday, sank to one of the lowest levels in three years.

-China issued a report Sunday that blamed the conflict on the Trump administration, but stopped short of announcing details of a plan for retaliation against a U.S. blacklisting of Huawei Technologies.
+China released a "white paper" report Sunday that blamed the conflict on the Trump administration, but stopped short of announcing details of a plan for retaliation against a U.S. blacklisting of Huawei Technologies.
 On Friday, it said it would soon announce its own list of "unreliable entities" consisting of foreign businesses, corporations and individuals.

-Wang Shouwen, China's vice commerce minister and deputy international trade representative, said China would issue more specific information on the list soon, but that it was aimed at enterprises that "violated market principles" and cut supplies of components to Chinese businesses for non-commercial reasons.
+Wang Shouwen, China's vice commerce minister, said Beijing will issue more specific information on the list soon, but that it was aimed at enterprises that "violated market principles" and cut supplies of components to Chinese businesses for non-commercial reasons.

-Meanwhile in Singapore, China's defense minister warned its military would "resolutely take action" to defend Beijing's claims over self-ruled Taiwan and disputed areas of the South China Sea.
+Meanwhile at a meeting in Singapore, China's defense minister warned its military would "resolutely take action" to defend Beijing's claims over self-ruled Taiwan and disputed areas of the South China Sea.

 In his comments to defense chiefs, officials and academics at the Shangri-La Dialogue in Singapore, Gen. Wei Fenghe did not direct that thread at the U.S., and U.S. Acting Defense Secretary Patrick Shanahan was not in the audience.